canka/canka.github.io/source/_posts/2015-03-17-this-is-how-socialeyes-has-affected-our-social-life-within-two-weeks.markdown

 social life.

 If you had some great experiences as well please let us know.
-You can use the Comments or send a mail to david@socialeyesapp.comf
+You can use the Comments or send a mail to david@socialeyesapp.com

 <h3><b>Can (@can)</b> and one of his activities on Socialeyes</h3>
 {% img /images/post/eating.jpg %}
 </p>